Observability

 | agent_name | Name of the agent that executed |

-| duration_ms | Total execution time in milliseconds |
+| duration_ms | Execution time in milliseconds, excluding approval wait time |

 | token_usage | Dict with prompt_tokens, candidates_tokens, and total_tokens |